ayushmandixit2000/INTUITION-PRODUCT/README.md

 This project was developed for MSD, a multinational pharmaceutical company.
 The app aims to reduce time browsing and consuming articles.
 Additionally, it serves as a one stop platform to generate slides and answer relevant questions thereafter

+## Exciting Features
+- No Limit on uploaded research articles
+- Retains important graphs and data
+- Seamless Slides Generation
+- Slide Generated converted to powerpoint slides immediately
+- Recent and changing up to date healthcare discroveries displayed as a carousel with summaries and necessary links

 ## Available Scripts - Server Set up

 After making sure the venv is set up to be with python3 in the server directory, you can run: